-4.4.9 Generator/transformer differential protection (Idb>/Idi>/I0dHV>/I0dLV>; 87T/87N/87G)
+4.4.8 Generator/motor/transformer differential protection (Idb>/Idi>/I0dHV>/I0dLV>; 87T/87G/87M/87N)

-The generator/transformer differential function is used for protecting the following power transformers: two-winding transformers, and to some extent three-winding and two-winding transformers that have double outputs and a summing application.
-This function can also be used for protecting generators.
+The generator/motor/transformer differential function is used for protecting the following power transformers: two-winding transformers, and to some extent three-winding and two-winding transformers that have double outputs and a summing application.
+This function can also be used for protecting generators and motors.

 Figure.
-4.4.9 - 41.
-Differential protection function can be used for protecting transformers, generators and both at the same time.
+4.4.8 - 38.
+Differential protection function can be used for protecting transformers, machines (generators/motors) and both at the same time.